UGAWG/adapt-benchmarks/cube-cylinder/README.md

 # r is radial direction
 ```

+## polar-2

-an alternative metric that is easier to satisfy with high-quality elements
+A modified polar-1 metric that is easier to satisfy with high-quality elements
-refines along theta near the layer, like this:
+by refining along theta near the layer,

 ```
 d = (0.6 - r) * 10